DeViL303/MultiServer3-NautilusFork/README.md

 #### Usage Instructions for Archive Creator:
 - Drag and drop one or more folders into the application and select the desired archive type before initiating the creation process.
 This tool is capable of handling extensive operations, such as creating 70,000+ objects in a single operation.
 - Insert an 8-byte timestamp to align with the timestamp field in your SDC, if applicable.
-- The default output path for the Archive Creator tool is located adjacent to the exe/Output/Archives/.
+- The default output path for the Archive Creator tool is located adjacent to the exe in Output/Archives/.
 This setting can be altered in the preferences, although it will revert to the default upon restarting the application.

 #### Options for Archive Creator: